ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/routing.md

 The **Prefix lists** section contains definitions of all prefix lists.

-There are 2 tabs according to address family:
+There are 2 tabs according to the address family:

 - **IPv4**
 - **IPv6**

-## Routing policy
+## Routing Policy

-The **Routing policy** section contains information about routing policies, their definitions and where they are applied.
+The **Routing policy** section contains information about routing policies, their definitions, and where they are applied.

 There are 3 tabs: